mvpinoystat/criticalPathMethod_C/README.md

 This is the software I created using C in linux Fedora 33.
 YOu may download it and use it for your own personal use.
 This software has no warranty .
 Please watch my video on youtube for the demo.
 It will run natively on linux.

+To run the code in the linux command line:
+./cpmv01 data.csv

+or to just compute cpm on a range of task (e.g. taskA to task d ) ./cpmv01 data.csv 4

+If you are going to create your own csv file, please follow the format indicated in the data.csv to avoid any errors.

 <Critical Path Method by Pinoystat >
     Copyright (C) <year>  <name of author>